Aims of the Committee

 Rúben Roque, CFIAC (Portugal)

-Rúben Roque is Adjunct Professor of Biomedical Sciences at Lisbon School of Health Technologies, Polytechnic University of Lisbon, as well as Lecturer for the Postgraduate Course in Diagnosis in Cytopathology at P.Porto (Polytechnic of Porto)
+Academically, Rúben is an Adjunct Professor of Biomedical Sciences at the Lisbon School of Health Technologies, Polytechnic University of Lisbon.
+He also contributes to postgraduate education as a Lecturer on the Diagnosis in Cytopathology course for cytotechnologists at the Polytechnic of Porto.

 Lia van Zuylan Manders, CMIAC (Netherlands)